Pointscene/pointscene-api-examples/docs/AddConfig.md

 # Add configuration
-### Configure the resource with authentication credentials
+### Set up the resource with the necessary authentication configuration
 GraphQL
 ```
 mutation{